AnnekaSillitoe/CV/README.md

 # CV - Anneka Sillitoe

 I am a developer who likes writing Javascript and Node.js.
 I enjoy working on different parts of the stack such as the front-end logic, querying databases and writing RESTful APIs.
 I am not afraid to get my hands dirty to find the most suitable solutions for the project’s requirements.
-I am currently learning Go and finding it really fun.

 Ultimately, my goal is to become awesome at writing simple, robust, scalable and readable code - through practice, learning and applying different programming paradigms, and by studying the approaches of other developers.